zaiisao/Documentation/en/Interactive Broadcast/fallback_windows.md

 # Improve Expereience Under Poor Network Conditions
 ## Introduction

-The audio and video quality of a live broadcast or a video call deteriorates under unreliable network conditions.
+The audio and video quality of a live broadcast or a video call deteriorates under poor network conditions.
 To improve the efficiency of a live broadcast or a video call, the `setLocalPublishFallbackOption` and `setRemoteSubscribeFallbackOption` methods are used for the SDK to automatically disable the video stream when the network conditions cannot support both audio and video, and re-enable the video when the network conditions improve.
 The `onLocalPublishFallbackToAudioOnly` or `onRemoteSubscribeFallbackToAudioOnly` callback is triggered when the stream falls back to audio-only or when the stream switches back to the video.

 ## Implementation